Kings Tower, Sheffield

 Kings Tower is an approved skyscraper that will be located on Castle Square at the junction of High Street and Angel Street in Sheffield, South Yorkshire.
-With a planned height of 120 m once completed, Kings Tower will overtake Code Sheffield (once that is completed) as the tallest building in Sheffield and in Yorkshire.
+With a planned height of 120 m once completed, Kings Tower will overtake St Pauls Tower (current tallest building) as the tallest building in Sheffield and in Yorkshire.
 Plans for the tower were submitted by architects Hodder + Partners in September 2020, calling initially for a 39-storey tower.
 Planning permission was granted in December 2020, and construction is planned to complete in 2023.
 Amended plans were submitted in late 2022, adding a 40th floor to the project.

 Kings Tower will be located in the Castlegate area of Sheffield City Centre, on a site bounded by High Street to the south, Angel Street to the west, King Street to the north and the EasyHotel building on Haymarket to the east.
 The area has undergone a wider redevelopment in the late 2010s and early 2020s as part of the Castlegate Grey to Green Scheme and the Castle Market redevelopment.
 The site is served by Castle Square tram stop on the Sheffield Supertram network.